NIF-au/imagetrove/README.md

 Now go to http://localhost:8000 and you should see the default MyTARDIS front page.

-# Scheduling ingestion

-TODO

 # Testing

 ## Log in: admin

 The MyTARDIS login button directs to AAF.
-To log in as the local admin user visit [http://localhost:8000/local_local](http://localhost:8000/local_local).
+To log in as the local admin user visit [http://localhost:8000/admin](http://localhost:8000/admin).

 This also gives you access to the Django admin interface.